The Whitby Lad / Botany Bay / The Boston Burglar

 [Note: The repentant villain was from Boston, Mass., and he wasn't transported but jailed in Charlestown State Prison in Boston which was in use from 1805 to 1955.]

 Norma Waterson sang Boston Burglar in 2010 on her and Eliza's Topic CD Gift.
 A live recording from the Union Chapel in November 2010 was released in the following year on the DVD and CD The Gift Band Live on Tour.
-Eliza Carthy commented in the original album's liner notes:
+And Eliza Carthy and Tim Eriksen recorded Whitby Lad (Botany Bay) on their 2015 album Bottle.
+Eliza noted on the first album:

 Boston Burglar comes from two sources: Delia Murphy and Dominic Behan.
 Mam has some great stories about Dominic, but she isn't sharing out of respect to everyone involved …